Zehelein/pg-transactional-outbox/examples/rabbitmq/README.md

 This example implements the transactional outbox and inbox pattern to send an event message when a movie is created.
 It uses RabbitMQ for transporting the message.
 RabbitMQ is an open-source message-broker software that implements the Advanced Message Queuing Protocol (AMQP).
-In our example it is used to exchange "movie_created" messages between the producer and the consumer applications.
+In our example, it is used to exchange "movie_created" messages between the producer and the consumer applications.

 ## Infrastructure